 - Violation of material terms of the lease

 - Denying the landlord access upon reasonable notice (at least 24-hours)

 Depending on the reason for the eviction, the Ohio eviction notice may be 3-days or 30-days.

-For nonpayment of rent or in cases where the landlord reasonably believes the tenant or a person living on the property is involved in illegal drug activity, the notice is 3-days.
+For nonpayment of rent or in cases where the landlord reasonably believes the tenant or a person living on the property is involved in illegal drug activity, the landlord should send the tenant a 3 Day Notice to Quit form.
 The notice must advise the tenants that they are being asked to leave or that an eviction action will be brought against them.
 They are also advised to seek legal assistance if they have any questions or concerns.

-For matters concerning a breach or violation of a material provision in the written lease, the Ohio eviction notice is 30-days.
+For matters concerning a breach or violation of a material provision in the written lease, the landlord should send the tenant a 30-Day Ohio Eviction Notice.
 This also applies to month-to-month tenancies where a full rental month’s notice is required.

 These notices may be served personally on the tenant or given to someone residing there, or it may be posted on the unit door or left in a conspicuous location.

 If You Need an Eviction Notice for Ohio, We recommend this Ohio Eviction Notice Kit.
 This has everything you need to do an eviction in Ohio and we’re currently offering it at a special discounted price.

 Summons and Complaint